StrumDev/SimpleUDP/Documentation.md

 - `void QuietDisconnect()`
   - Immediately disconnects without notifying the server or stops any ongoing connection/disconnection actions.

+- `void UpdateTimer(uint deltaTime)`
+  - Updates the timers for this peer.
+  - Important: call it when you need to split peer updates across threads and do not call it when TickUpdate or UpdateTimer is called because there will be conflicts.

 - `void SendReliable(Packet packet)` `Extensions`
   - Sends a reliable message to the host.